No Fees Unless We Win

 Why Should You Wear a Helmet?

-Even if you are exempt from Florida’s motorcycle helmet law due to your age and insurance policy coverage, wearing protective headgear is a good idea.
-Many objective and reliable sources support wearing a helmet each time you ride:
+Even if you are exempt from the Florida motorcycle helmet law due to your age and insurance policy coverage, wearing protective headgear is a good idea.
+Many objective and reliable sources support wearing a motorcycle helmet each time you ride:

 What Should You Look for When Buying a Motorcycle Helmet?